If you’re hoping for an iron-clad, “Here’s How to Get Your 2-Month-Old to Sleep Perfectly” article, we might disappoint.

 Ideally, you want your baby asleep before the end of their wake window, not to start their wind-down at that time.

-So if you’re struggling with this, just know you’re not alone, and it will get easier with time and practice.
+So if you’re struggling with this, just know you’re not alone, and spotting those sleep clues will get easier with time and practice.

 How much sleep does a 2-month-old need?

-This is usually split between nine to 11 hours of overnight sleep, and five to six hours of daytime naps.
+This is usually split between 9 to 11 hours of overnight sleep, and 5 to 6 hours of daytime naps.

 How long should a 2-month-old nap?